The broken pillar of the wing jags from the clotted shoulder,

 Email Poem |

-Analysis and Comments on Hurt Hawks
+Comments, Analysis, and Meaning on Hurt Hawks

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Hurt Hawks here.